Intermesh/groupoffice-docs/using/finance.rst

 Reports
 ```````
-You can view a monthly report from the more menu in the main grid:
+You can view a yearly and monthly turnover report from the more menu in the main grid:

 .. figure:: /_static/using/finance/monthly-report.png
    :alt: Monthly report